docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 - <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">
-    <strong>Warnings</strong>: Warnings are shown in yellow, such as when a component needs to be bound to a data source.
+    <strong>Warnings</strong>: Warnings are shown in yellow, such as when a component needs to be bound to a qodlysource.
 	</Column.Item>
 	<Column.Item width="35%">
         <img src={require('./img/sanityCheck_warning.png').default} style={{borderRadius: '6px'}} />